Road Trip All 3 National Parks in Washington State

 Day 10: Depart from Seattle

-Day 1: Arrive in Seattle and get started driving the Cascade Loop
+Day 1: Drive the Cascade Loop to Leavenworth

 Drive over Highway 2 on the Stevens Pass Greenway for a scenic drive to Leavenworth.
 You’ll have optional stops at waterfalls, rivers, and a lake.